Medical Information

 Nalbuphine Hydrochloride Injection should be administered as a supplement to general anesthesia only by persons specifically trained in the use of intravenous anesthetics and management of the respiratory effects of potent opioids.

-Naloxone, resuscitative and intubation equipment and oxygen should be readily available.
+Naloxone, resuscitative and intubation equipment, and oxygen should be readily available.

+There is variability in the opioid analgesic dose and duration needed to adequately manage pain due both to the cause of pain and to individual patient factors.
 Initiate the dosing regimen for each patient individually, taking into account the patient's severity of pain, patient response, prior analgesic treatment experience, and risk factors for addiction, abuse, and misuse [see WARNINGS].

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.